50 Secrets to Live to 100

 Studies show sex releases endorphins and hormones in the body, which can help combat feelings of loneliness and depression, keep you physically active, reduce stress relieving, and boost mental wellness.

-The Remedy Rx: Take this advice seriously.
+The Rx: Take this advice seriously.
 Having sex is one of the 40 Things Cardiologists Do to Protect Their Hearts.

 Take the Stairs